 A wide range of lifestyle and living well programs are run at all campuses of MDHS.
 All activities aim to improve overall health and well-being and are supervised by qualified staff.

-A number of co-located services are also available through Community Services, including organisations such as Bendigo Health – Psychiatric Services, Australian Hearing, Centre Against Sexual Assault (CASA), Emergency Accommodation Support Ent (EASE) and Legal Aid.
+A number of co-located services are also available through Community Services, including organisations such as Bendigo Health – Psychiatric Services, Australian Hearing, Centre Against Sexual Assault (CASA), Centre For Non Violence (CNV) and Legal Services.

 Are available at Maryborough and Dunolly campuses.
 These groups aim to provide a program of activities for people living at home within the community to assist with skills required for daily living as well as provide opportunities for support and social interaction.

 For more information about Social Support Groups please contact 5461 0333

 Community Palliative Care service works with community who have a terminal illness, their families, carers and the community in promoting and providing high quality palliative care.